 This will give your message a chance to spreading around and will increase

 the number of participants in your project.
 If you send this out too late

 there is a good chance no one will join your project.

-After the initial posting of your Call for Collaboration Message, try posting
+After your initial posting of your Call for Collaboration Message try posting

 it again 2-3 weeks later.